willaurum/Willaurum.github.io/theAreanaSim/arenaNotes.md

 cosmic particle (cosmic brownie?)
  - idk bro the producers said to put it in the game im not paid enough for this T-T

+doomscrolling??
+ - obviously lethal

+2010s pop culture references
+ - not lethal

+2020s brainrot
+ - kills self

+something to do with philosophy
+ - clearly lethal

+beating you with a frying pan asmr
+ - it kills yourself trust frfr

+that guy
+ - lethal